Unity Software soars in blockbuster NYSE debut

 Last year, more than half of the top 1,000 games in Apple’s App Store and Google’s Play Store were built using Unity’s software platform, Underhill added.

-Investment firm Sequoia Capital is Unity's largest shareholder with a 24.1% stake, while private equity company Silver Lake owns 18.2%, according to a filing. (bit.ly/2RmJZFD)
+“We’re so data-centric in everything we do.
+The idea of working with an IPO system perfected in the 1920s just didn’t appeal to us,” said Riccitiello.

-Reporting by C Nivedita and Abhishek Manikandan in Bengaluru; Additional reporting by Niket Nishant; Editing by Shounak Dasgupta
+Reporting by C Nivedita and Abhishek Manikandan in Bengaluru, Krystal Hu in New York; Additional reporting by Niket Nishant; Editing by Shounak Dasgupta and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.